DemonRevoked/TheDigitalHeist/challenges/sc-01-logview/STUDENT_GUIDE.md

 **You've successfully:**
 - ✅ Identified the path traversal vulnerability
-- ✅ Exploited it to find the key: `RDxlT2USNk6yFo1Ejmenl1tkrJ4vGz9T2YKrqOQT`
+- ✅ Exploited it to find the key: (your deployment-specific key)
 - ✅ Understood how the vulnerability works

 **Now proceed to Stage 2: Fix the Vulnerability**